viamrobotics/docs/docs/fleet/organizations.md

 Any member of an organization can invite new users to that organization.

-For example, you may have an account with one organization for your personal robots at home and another organization for the robots at work.
+For example, you may have an account with one organization for your personal smart machines at home and another organization for the smart machines at work.

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/eb7v6dabCGQ">}}